Right, soundbites 9, 10, 11, and 12 are next on the agenda if we get to them.

 Yes.

-There is uh and I I think that's actually maybe closer to the actual answer.
+And I think that's actually maybe closer to the actual answer.

-There's some people are saying the media saying that Trump was was kind of put off by the fact that Rudy was openly campaigning for it, and saying that that put Trump in a bad position because then if he chooses Rudy, it looks like he'd been not bullied, but but sort of influenced, and it looked like the choice wasn't his.
+Some people are saying the media is saying that Trump was kind of put off by the fact that Rudy was openly campaigning for it and saying that that put Trump in a bad position because then if he chooses Rudy, it looks like he'd been not bullied, but sort of influenced.

-Well, it it does it may it does make sense.
+Well, it does make sense.

-Well it goes like this.
+Well, it goes like this.

-Romney is on the outs, his side loses.
+Romney is on the outs.

 Trump choosing him revives him.

-If Trump goes out and populates himself, his his staff with a bunch of people that were all for him, the theory goes that they'll never be happy because they'll always think they should have been appointed to something more important.
+If Trump goes out and populates himself, his staff with a bunch of people that were all for him, the theory goes that they'll never be happy because they'll always think they should have been appointed to something more important.

 Ah, okay.